mbaumer/us_hep_funding/docs/_states/MN.md

 <a name="MN-05"></a>
 [Back to top](#top)
 ## MN-05 -- Rep. Keith Ellison (D)
+### Committees
+Keith Ellison is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $12,039,000.00 in SC HEP grants.